grantlouisales/SeniorProjectSRS/README.md

 The core features of the QA campaign service:

 - Validation test on email data file.
-- API calls to check valid relationship between patron and ancestor.
+- API calls to check valid relationships between patron and ancestor.
 - User Interface testing on campaign landing pages.
 - Cancelation of QA tasks.
 - All features can be done in integration, beta, and production.